 The TRANS-SAVOIE 50/50 is a 6-day point-to-point Enduro Aventure.
 It’s not a competition.
-There’ll be no overall podium and no official time-based daily rankings.
+There’ll be no overall podium, no ‘results’ and no time-based daily rankings.
 The focus with 50/50 is in discovering and enjoying some very special Alpine trails & scenery, together with a small group of like-minded individuals from all parts of the globe.

 That said, when world-class singletrack points downhill in chunks of 1000m vertical descent at a time, there’s probably going to be more than a hint of rivalry between riding buddies and fellow mountain bikers.
-But with 50/50, this is not our primary goal.
+But with 50/50, this is not our primary goal or intention.
 We aware acutely aware of our limited privilege to even be allowed access to such a pristine natural environment in the first place; one which we must share respectfully with others..or as mountain bikers, risk losing that privilege forever.

-Ridden or uplifted sections between timed stages (Liaisons) are not timed and your order of start/finish each day is generally free-order (you start and finish each section at your leisure, within a given time window.
+Ridden or uplifted sections between ‘stages’ (Liaisons) are not timed and your order of start/finish each day is generally free-order (you start and finish each section at your leisure, within a given time window).

 Our ‘stages’ – typically 4 to 6 stand-out sections of trail per day – are predominantly long, downhill single-track sections of technical trail.
-Liason Stages are a mixture of cruising singletrack and fireroad, mechanical uplifts (ski-lifts), some climbing – with very minimal off bike hiking/pushing.
+‘Liaison’ sections (between ‘stages’) are a mixture of cruising singletrack and fireroad, mechanical uplifts (ski-lifts), some climbing – with very minimal off bike hiking/pushing.

 It’s not a race.
 There’ll be no overall podium and no official daily ranking…

 E-Bike or Regular (‘Analogue’)?

 Increasing the focus on big-mountain adventure emphasises the personal challenge and joy of riding seemingly endless alpine singletrack for six days straight, with ski lifts and shuttles taking riders even further into the backcountry of loamy forests, high open pastures and exposed Alpine Ridgelines.
 The inclusion of E-bikes also enable riders who might struggle to complete all 6 big days back-to-back, rather than to introduce a different e-bike-specific route or to push the boundaries beyond what would be feasible without electric assistance.